jinput/jinput/README.txt

     05/09/2003:  A number of bugs and problems with the DXPlugin are fixed in this release.
 This release also brings the code up to date using the DI8 interface.
-This thus is the first release that requries Peter Puck's DX8 bindings to compile with MinGW.
+This thus is the first release that requires Peter Puck's DX8 bindings to compile with MinGW.

     05/09/2003 (second update):
 	This version adds a new standard value type to the API.
-	Axis.POV holds standard definitions for values for POV (hat) switches -- Axis.POV.CENTER and Axis.POV.OFF are synonmous and are the center position.
+	Axis.POV holds standard definitions for values for POV (hat) switches -- Axis.POV.CENTER and Axis.POV.OFF are synonymous and are the center position.
 		-- Axis.POV.UP, Axis.POV.DOWN, Axis.POV.LEFT and Axis.POV.RIGHT
-		   should be self explainatory.
+		   should be self explanatory.
 	Any hat that claims to be "normalized" will return these values.
-(It is recommended that all hats be normalized by the systemn specific plugins.)
+(It is recommended that all hats be normalized by the system specific plugins.)